MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/backlogs-boards-plans.md

 > [!NOTE]
 > 1. Each team can determine how they want to track bugs: as requirements, as tasks, or not at all.
 When tracked as requirements, they appear in your product backlog, sprint backlogs, and Kanban board.
-When tracked as tasks, they appear in your sprint backlogs and taskboards.
-For details, see [Show bugs on backlogs and boards](../../organizations/settings/show-bugs-on-backlog.md).
+When tracked as tasks, they appear in your sprint backlogs and Taskboards.
+For more information, see [Show bugs on backlogs and boards](../../organizations/settings/show-bugs-on-backlog.md).
 > 2. Work items that appear on each team backlog and board meet the criteria defined for the [team selected area and iteration paths](../../organizations/settings/about-teams-and-settings.md).
 > 3. The **In progress items Show/Hide** control is another filter you can apply to your product and portfolio backlogs.
 This control essentially shows or hides those work items where work has begun.
 It's useful to show/hide In Progress items when [forecasting sprint work](../sprints/forecast.md).
 > 4. When you [add a team](../../organizations/settings/add-teams.md), you essentially add another product backlog associated with that team.
 Each team can then manage their own set of sprint backlogs and portfolio backlogs.
 See [Manage teams and configure team tools](../../organizations/settings/manage-teams.md) for details.